MOYO — The Zimbabwe Heritage Series · Volume I | TeteGetty.com

 Moyo Netombo and Moyo Nematombo — Two Entirely Different Identities

-Of all the questions that arise around Moyo identity, one causes more confusion than any other — the difference between Moyo Netombo and Moyo Nematombo.
 These names sound similar.
 They are not the same.
 They are two distinct Moyo branches with different founding histories, different chidawo meanings, different heartlands, and different detembos.
-Confusing them is like confusing two families because their surnames share a first syllable.
-The Heritage Series settles this clearly and permanently.

-MOYO NETOMBO (also Nitombo) — One of the Five Pillars of the Rozvi Empire.
+MOYO NETOMBO (also Nitombo) — One of the Five Pillars.
 The direct blood descendants of Changamire Dombo I himself.
-Their role was succession witness and royal legitimacy keeper — they carried the founding Changamire’s own blood as the constitution of the state.
-The name Netombo refers to a royal child or royal birth within the Changamire’s lineage: a name of origin, of blood carried forward.
-Found across Zimbabwe’s heartlands and the diaspora.
-Tete Getty is Moyo Netombo.
+Netombo refers to a royal child or royal birth.
+Named for blood carried forward.

 The Extended Royal Family — Every Moyo House Honoured

 The Five Pillars were the constitutional backbone of the Rozvi Empire.
-But the Moyo family is vastly larger than any empire’s governance structure.
+But the Moyo family is vastly larger.
 Over centuries of migration, encounter, dispersal, and growth — the Rozvi seed planted itself across the Zimbabwe Plateau, across borders, across languages, across oceans.
-Each branch that grew from that root carries a name, a story, a heartland, and a detembo.
-This chapter honours every one of them with the depth they deserve.
-No Moyo house is a footnote.
-Every branch of this family is a chapter.

 Moyo Mzingwani — The Heart That Crossed Languages